 I had already decided: Fashion design was simply not conducive to me working from a warm beach in Hawaii or south France.
 It required way too many accessories (fabric, samples, rulers, mannequins, etc.) So, I got rid of everything fashion related.
 I literally DECIDED, and it changed my course.

 After the big decision, and after I kind of went into autopilot and started purging all of the things in my life that didn’t serve or match to the end goal, my office space was now clutter free and I no longer had the weight of dead, expensive projects hanging around my neck.
 With the fat trimmed, I was able to concentrate on the meat of my goal.
-It was now time to hunker down and work on my other skillset: ME as a Social Media Marketer.
+It was now time to hunker down and work on my other skillset: Me, as a Digital Media Marketer.

 Let me say, this was a hard time!
 Nobody ever said switching tracks in your career is easy.
 It was scary for me, and it had plenty of ups and downs but I believed in myself enough to know I had this.
 Over the course of the next two years, I read every article or book I could get my hands on about digital marketing and social media, I plugged away with blogging, building WordPress websites, creative content, and learned how to make passive income with eBooks and affiliate networks; I learned SEO, Google Adwords, Facebook advertising and got pretty darn good at social media marketing.
 I was now deep in the trenches of digital marketing!